biobakery/anpan/README.md

 functional profiles, genetic elements for association with outcomes, and phylogenetic association testing.

-## Requirements
+## Dependencies

-anpan requires the following R packages, most of which which can be installed from CRAN (the exception being cmdstanr):
+anpan depends on the following R packages, most of which which can be installed from CRAN (the exception being cmdstanr):

     install.packages(c("ape",